OTTAA-Project/ottaa_project_flutter/Readme.md

 * Run `flutter pub run build_runner build` to generate the model class code.
 * Run `flutter run` to run the project.

-\* In case you encounter any errors for model building:
+\* In case you encounter any errors in model building:

 * Run `flutter packages pub run build_runner build --delete-conflicting-outputs`.